ScienceComputing/NGSOmics_Programming/README.md

 # Quantitative biology

-This repository contains my coding practice, learning notes, and assignment solutions based on the materials from computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and other resources.
+This repository holds various coding practice, learning notes, and assignment solutions based on the materials from computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and other resources.

 **Analyze bulk RNA-Seq data**